The Shapley Value of Classifiers in Ensemble Games: Experimental evaluation

 \subsection{The precision of approximation}

-The Shapley value approximation performance of \textit{Troupe} was compared to that of various other estimation schemes \cite{maleki,shapley_mle} discussed earlier.
-We used an ensemble of logistic regressions where each classifier was trained on features extracted with a whole graph embedding technique \cite{feather,netlsd,fgsd}.
-We utilized 50\% of the graphs for training and calculated the average conditional Shapley values of ensemble games and dual ensemble games using the remaining 50\% of the data.
-The experimental details are discussed in Appendix \ref{appendix:approximation_experiment}.
+The Shapley value approximation performance of \textit{Troupe} is compared to that of various other estimation schemes \cite{maleki,shapley_mle} discussed earlier.
+We use an ensemble of logistic regressions where each classifier is trained on features extracted with a whole graph embedding technique \cite{feather,netlsd,fgsd}.
+We utilize 50\% of the graphs for training and calculated the average conditional Shapley values of ensemble games and dual ensemble games using the remaining 50\% of the data.